s4ichi/ruby-regular-expression/README.md

-# regex expression of Ruby language
+# regular expression of Ruby language